 What if there is inclement weather for our scheduled session?

-Vermont and New England boast some of the most amazing venues and locations for weddings, but it’s imminent that the weather may not always work in our favor.
+Vermont and New England has some of the most amazing venues and locations for weddings, but it’s imminent that the weather may not always work in our favor.
 The best way to combat this is to be prepared!
 Have a back-up location for your ceremony or a tent in case of rain, provide umbrellas for guests and, if nothing else, just roll with the punches!
 Umbrellas can make for some fun photos, even if it is a little drizzly outside.

 How long is the turnaround time for our wedding gallery?